 Third-party data is collected by another organization or entity other than your business.
 Independent researchers can also collect and store third-party data.

 Because another organization collected the third-party data, they store it on their domain.
-You can then opt to purchase or collect it for your own use.
+You can then opt to purchase or collect third-party data for your own use.

 Another key difference between first-party and third-party data is their purpose.